0xAMR/wordmuse/README.md

 Wordmuse is a query engine built on top of the Datamuse API.
 It provides users with the ability to find words that match strict criteria and/or are found in specific contexts.
 Search parameters include spelling, meaning, sound, prefixes, suffixes, rhythmicity etc.

+#### Technologies: TypeScript, React, Styled Components, Material UI, Fetch API

-## Getting Started with Create React App
+## Use Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).